sharetribe/flex-docs/src/docs/concepts-messages/messages/index.md

 ## Message notifications in Sharetribe Web Template

-By default, Sharetribe Web Template renders a notification symbol when the user has transactions that require action from the user:
+By default, Sharetribe Web Template renders a notification symbol when there are transactions that require action from the user:

 - For bookings, when the user is a provider and needs to accept the booking